 If you suspect that you may have PIH, it is important to search for the underlying cause and treat that cause.
 For example, when the discolouration is caused by a problem such as acne, the acne must first be eliminated or treated before PIH can effectively be treated.
 Every time a new blemish develops and then resolves, a new area of PIH will develop.
 Therefore, it is crucial to minimise all new outbreaks with appropriate medications.
 Only then can the treatment for the PIH be effective.

 At City laser Clinic we understand the distress and embarrassment that skin lesions can cause, particularly the darker blemishes and especially when covering larger parts of the visible skin.
-City laser Clinic therapist have found that the MedLite Q-Switch Laser operating in the 1064nm wavelength laser mode is the most effective resource for Treatment of PIH.
+City laser Clinic laser therapists have found that the MedLite Q-Switch Laser operating in the 1064nm wavelength laser mode is the most effective resource for Treatment of PIH.

 As with all Laser therapy treatments, the frequency and number of treatments will depend on your skin type, the area affected and the size of that area.
-Contact us to arrange a FREE consultation to discuss a treatment plan that suits your needs.
+Contact us to arrange a FREE laser consultation to discuss a laser treatment plan that suits your needs.